SkylineCommunications/dataminer-docs/connector-help/connector_help/Double D Electronics DDA70-87.md

 # Double D Electronics DDA70-87

-Thisdriver can be used to display and configure information of the **Double D Electronics DDA70-87** WG Switch.
+This driver can be used to display and configure information of the **Double D Electronics DDA70-87** WG Switch.

 ## About